Lucy Scientific Discovery Inc. - GuruFocus.com

 Cautionary Note Regarding Forward-Looking Statements

 This press release may contain forward-looking statements.
 Forward-looking statements give our current expectations or forecasts of future events.
 You can identify these statements by the fact that they do not relate strictly to historical or current facts.
 Forward-looking statements involve risks and uncertainties and include statements regarding, among other things, our projected revenue growth and profitability, our growth strategies and opportunity, anticipated trends in our market and our anticipated needs for working capital.
 They are generally identifiable by use of the words "may," "will," "should," "anticipate," "estimate," "plans," "potential," "projects," "continuing," "ongoing," "expects," "management believes," "we believe," "we intend" or the negative of these words or other variations on these words or comparable terminology.
 In particular, these include statements relating to future actions, prospective products, market acceptance, future performance, results of current and anticipated products, sales efforts, expenses, and the outcome.
-Most of these factors are outside Lucy’s and TheraPsil’s control and are difficult to predict.
-Factors that may cause actual future events to differ materially from the expected results, include, but are not limited to: (i) the occurrence of any event, change or other circumstance that could give rise to the termination of our partnership with TheraPsil, (ii) the inability to recognize the anticipated benefits of the partnership, which may be affected by, among other things, competition and the ability of the post-combination company to grow and manage growth profitability, (iii) costs related to the collaboration, (iv) the ability to implement business plans, forecasts, and other expectations of the partnership, as well as identify and realize additional opportunities, (v) the outcome of any legal proceedings that may be instituted against Lucy or TheraPsil following the announcement of the collaboration, and (vi) other risks and uncertainties indicated in the filings that are made from time to time with the SEC by Lucy (including those under the “Risk Factors” sections therein).
+Most of these factors are outside Lucy’s control and are difficult to predict.
+Factors that may cause actual future events to differ materially from the expected results, include, but are not limited to: (i) the occurrence of any event, change or other circumstance that could give rise to the legality of this consumer product , (ii) inability to recognize the anticipated benefits of the opportunity, which may be affected by, among other things, competition and the ability of the company to grow and manage growth profitability, (iii) costs related to the production, (iv) the ability to implement business plans, forecasts, and other expectations of the opportunity, as well as identify and realize additional opportunities, (v) the outcome of any legal proceedings that may be instituted against Lucy following the announcement of the new product line, and (vi) other risks and uncertainties indicated in the filings that are made from time to time with the SEC by Lucy (including those under the “Risk Factors” sections therein).

 These statements are based on our management's expectations, beliefs and assumptions concerning future events affecting us, which in turn are based on currently available information.
 These assumptions could prove inaccurate.
 Although we believe that the estimates and projections reflected in the forward-looking statements are reasonable, our expectations may prove to be incorrect.